 The program also supports a partnership with Ducks Unlimited to restore maritime wetland habitat in Canada.
 Canadian maritime habitats are breeding grounds for many waterfowl that migrate through and winter in Delaware.

-For more information on Delaware waterfowl stamps and prints, please contact the Division of Fish & Wildlife Licensing Section, at 302-739-9918 or by email, at DNREC_StampPrograms@delaware.gov.
+For more information on Delaware Waterfowl Stamps and prints, please contact the DNREC Division of Fish and Wildlife Recreational Licensing Program, at 302-739-9918 or by email, at DFWRecLic@delaware.gov.

 Did you know there’s also a Delaware Trout Stamp Contest?